strawberrypie/rusentiment/en_annotation.md

  - I am back online:)))😝 <span style="float:right;"> [no sentiment]</span>
  - Here is some actual data 😅😍 <span style="float:right;"> [no sentiment]</span>

-<div style="text-align: justify">Other categories of posts that should be annotated with “no sentiment” label include:</div>
+Other categories of posts that should be annotated with “no sentiment” label include:</div>

 **(1) Advertisements:**